-Additionally, choosing whether to perform this inspection depends on the information that you are wanting.
-A sewer camera can be used to locate lines, find blockage or stoppage problems, and to determine what type of pipe was used for the waste lines.
-A sewer camera is NOT the definitive method for ensuring the waste lines are free of leaks.
-If you want to make sure the under-slab sewer lines are free from leaks, you might consider getting a licensed plumber to perform a hydrostatic test.
-This test is the only definitive way to find out if there are leaks in under-slab sewer pipes.
+To decide whether you need a sewer scope inspection, think about what information you want to know.
+A sewer camera can help you locate lines, find blockages, and identify the type of pipe used for waste lines.
+However, it’s important to note that a sewer camera is not a surefire way to check for leaks.
+If you want to be sure that your under-slab sewer lines don’t have leaks, consider hiring a licensed plumber to perform a hydrostatic test.
+This test is the most reliable way to find out if there are any leaks in your under-slab sewer pipes.

-Prior to September of 2020, only licensed plumbers were allowed to perform sewer scope inspections.
-However, in 2019, a State Representative sent a letter to the Texas Attorney General’s office requesting an opinion on whether home inspectors possess statutory authority to perform sewer scope inspections even though the Plumbing Board had a rule that stated you must be a licensed plumber to perform this “service”.
-The opinion from the Attorney General’s office indicated that the plumbing board’s restriction on the ability for home inspectors to perform sewer scope inspections could be challenged, and a court could have a basis to conclude that the rule is invalid but did not outright invalidate the rule.
+Before September 2020, only licensed plumbers were allowed to perform sewer scope inspections.
+However, a State Representative in 2019 asked the Texas Attorney General’s office whether home inspectors were allowed to do this inspection even though a rule from the Plumbing Board stated that only licensed plumbers could do it.
+The Attorney General’s office said that the Plumbing Board’s rule could be challenged and found invalid by a court, but did not completely invalidate the rule.

 Just because you can doesn’t mean you should.

-Even though home inspectors are now allowed to perform sewer scope inspections, it remains outside the scope of a home inspection.
-Therefore, the TREC chose not to create a Standard of Practice for this service which means there is no bona fide regulation or oversight for this service.
-And since home inspectors must show competency when exceeding the SOP’s, sewer scope training has become “self-regulated,” being conducted by home inspectors for home inspectors.
-This “self-regulation” seems akin to “the fox guarding the hen house.”
+Even though inspectors can now do sewer scope inspections, it still lies outside the scope of inspection.
+TREC decided not to create a Standard for this service, which means there’s no real regulation or oversight.
+Since home inspectors must be competent when exceeding the Standards, they conduct their own sewer scope training.
+This self-regulation can be seen as questionable, like “the fox guarding the hen house.”

-Unfortunately, it was rare to see comments about providing a higher level of service to clients.
+Sadly, comments about providing a higher level of service to clients were rarely seen.